SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md

 > [!Warning]
 >
->Deleting a container may cause unexpected issues for the SharePoint Embedded application the container belongs to and may interrupt usage of the application.
+>Deleting a container may cause unexpected issues for the SharePoint Embedded application it belongs to and may interrupt the application's usage.
+This action should only be performed by admins when absolutely necessary.

 The CTA can permanently delete (purge) a soft-deleted container if they decide to.